Laci1953/RC2014-CPM/ZORK/readme.txt

 The PutSys hex files needed to install CP/M on a 64MB CF are included, for ACIA, SIO and KIO serial interfaces.

-The necessary files to play ZORK are:
+The necessary files (included) to play ZORK are:

 zork.hex (to be converted to zork.com using LOAD & SAVE CP/M commands),
 zorkcomm.hex (will be loaded by zork.com) ,